2sic/2sxc-docs/2sxc Docs Generator/js-code/2sxc-api/2sxc.env.md

 ## Internal Stuff

-The `env` also has some internal methods like `load(...)` for special scenarios like using $2sxc in an html which does not come from DNN.
+The `env` also has some internal methods like `load(...)` for special scenarios like using $2sxc in an html which does not come from Dnn.
 This is not documented in detail, but can be figured out by reading the code.

 For debugging, there is also a `log` object which contains some information how the `env` was built, how long it took etc.